What is a GIT/REP (real property) form?

 What is "Consideration"?

-"Consideration" means in the case of any deed, the actual amount of money and the monetary value of any other thing of value constituting the entire compensation paid or to be paid for the transfer of title to the lands, tenements, or other realty.
-It includes the remaining amount of any prior mortgage obligation that must be satisfied for the transfer to proceed or which the grantee agrees to pay, and any other lien or encumbrance not paid, satisfied, or removed in connection with the transfer of title.
+"Consideration" means in the case of any deed, the total compensation paid or to be paid for the transfer of title to the lands, tenements, or other realty.
+It includes the remaining amount of any prior mortgage obligation that must be satisfied for the transfer to proceed or which the grantee agrees to pay, and any other lien or encumbrance not paid, satisfied, or removed as part of the transfer of title.

-The consideration listed on GIT/REP-1, GIT/REP-2, or GIT/REP-3, as the situation may be, should include the dollar amount on the deed and the value of the mortgage.
+Yes.
+The consideration listed on GIT/REP-1, GIT/REP-2, or GIT/REP-3, should include the dollar amount on the deed and the value of the mortgage.

-What would a co-signer on a mortgage receiving zero proceeds put as consideration on the GIT/REP-3?
+What should a co-signer on a mortgage receiving zero proceeds put as consideration on the GIT/REP-3?

-A co-signer on a mortgage receiving zero proceeds would put zero consideration and check box 14 on the GIT/REP-3.
+A co-signer on a mortgage receiving zero proceeds should enter zero consideration and check box 14 under the Seller’s Assurances on the GIT/REP-3.

 Can the withholding be more than 2% of the consideration?

-If the transaction involves an ancient deed and the seller is nowhere to be found, can you request a waiver?
+Can I request a waiver if the transaction involves an ancient deed and the seller is nowhere to be found?

-Yes, if the transaction involves an ancient deed and the seller is nowhere to be found then you can request a waiver.
+Yes.
+If the transaction involves an ancient deed and the seller is nowhere to be found, you can request a waiver.

-If the settlement sheet says the seller is getting zero proceeds or has to pay money at closing, can the seller check box 14 on the GIT/REP-3?
+If the settlement sheet says the seller is getting zero proceeds or owes money at closing, can the seller use box 14 under Seller’s Assurances on the GIT/REP-3?

 What if the payment check hasn't been processed by DORES after so many months subsequent to the county mailing the payment and recording the deed?

-The title company has to cancel that check and resubmit the payment along with a copy of the GIT/REP-1 which had been filed with the deed at the county clerk's office to the Revenue Processing Center in the PO Box listed in the GIT/REP-1 instructions.
+The title company has to cancel that check and resubmit the payment along with a copy of the originally filed GIT/REP-1 to the Revenue Processing Center in the PO Box listed in the GIT/REP-1 instructions.

 What if there is a payment made in error?